GrekenDev/dg-weaponlogger/README.md

 2. **Install the Resource**:
    Copy the `weapon-firing-detector` folder into the `resources` directory of your FiveM server.
 3. **Modify Server Configuration**:
-   Open your `server.cfg` file and add the following line:
+   Open your `server.cfg` file and add the following line: ensure dg-weaponlogger

 ## Configuration